RinkM/Odin9-TicTacToe/README.md

 TicTacToe with Vite / React
 Assignment is found here : https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe
 Goal : Build a 3x3 TicTacToe game.
+Learning Goals:
+Use Factory functions to create objects.
+Use React to design the game.
+Practice using Hooks and passing information through.

-This is actually a TicTacToe or Connect 4 game.
-It allows the player to change the size of the grid and will change the winning conditions when this happens.
+Notes : I wanted to go above and beyond with this one.
+Assignment calls for Javascript Vanilla, but I made this using React.
+Also, it's not just a TicTacToe game.
+It is also a Connect 4 game because it allows the player to change the size of the grid.
+It will also change the winning conditions when this happens.